ScratchAddons/ScratchAddons/addons-l10n/README.md

 The second argument of the functions accepts an object which will have the placeholder name (case-sensitive) as the key and the value.
 For example, you can call `msg("press-key", {keyCode: "space"})` or `msg("apple", {count: 100})`.

 ## Manifest (addon.json)
-These keys are overridden by the translated ones, if it exists.
+These keys are overridden by the translated ones if it exists.
 Here are the keys on addon.json and the message file:
 - `name` - `addon-id/@name`
 - `description` - `addon-id/@description`